Home - Book Preview

 Quinn turned back to face the man.

-It was not quite a promise and not quite nothing.
-And another question piled on his list.
+It was not quite a promise and not quite another question piled on his list.

 He turned and followed Sullivan out of the library.

-The Bentley smelled like leather and something faintly chemical.
-Quinn sat in the back seat.
-The door locked again.
-He watched the mansion recede through the rear window.
-The fountain caught the last of the afternoon sun and threw it in every direction.
-The iron gates swung open automatically as they approached, then closed behind them with a solidity that Quinn felt rather than heard.
+The Bentley smelled like leather and something faintly sat in the back door locked watched the mansion recede through the rear fountain caught the last of the afternoon sun and threw it in every iron gates swung open automatically as they approached, then closed behind them with a solidity that Quinn felt rather than heard.

 Sullivan drove in silence.

-He thought about the library.
-He thought about the ladder on the brass railing, the way it would feel to push off from one shelf and glide along the curved track to another, the room's full circumference available to you, every book on every wall within reach if you were willing to climb.
-He thought about books and the particular quality of them, leather bindings and gilt-edged pages.
+He thought about the thought about the ladder on the brass railing, the way it would feel to push off from one shelf and glide along the curved track to another, the room's full circumference available to you, every book on every wall within reach if you were willing to thought about books and the particular quality of them, leather bindings and gilt-edged pages.

 He thought about what the Colonel had said.
 Something that would ask a great deal more of you, and provide a great deal more in return.